-Here are some phones confirmed to launch with Snapdragon 8 Gen 2
+Here are some phones confirmed to launch with Qualcomm's Snapdragon 8 Gen 2

 Qualcomm recently announced its Snapdragon 8 Gen 2 chipset at its Snapdragon Summit, and now, some Android manufacturers confirmed they will add the new CPU to their smartphones.

-According to 9to5Google, a few OEMs have confirmed that they’ll have the chipset, while others are expected to feature the flagship processor.
-It’s worth noting that most devices on this list won’t come to Canada, unfortunately.
+According to 9to5Google, several manufacturers have confirmed their devices will feature the chipset.
+It’s worth noting that most smartphones on this list won’t come to Canada, unfortunately.

-Vivo has already launched the first smartphone using this chipset, the X90 Pro Plus.
+Vivo has already launched the first smartphone that uses the chipset, the X90 Pro Plus.
 However, this phone will not come out in Canada.
-In a recent Weibo post, OnePlus confirmed that the 11 series will sport the Qualcomm silicon.
+In a recent Weibo post, OnePlus confirmed that the 11 series will sport Qualcomm’s new silicon.

-Xiaomi has also said on Weibo that its 13 series will sport the 8 Gen 2 chip as well.
-Motorola has teased its new X40 with a new phone silhouette on Weibo and confirmed that it will sport the chipset.
+Xiaomi has also said on Weibo that its 13 series will feature the 8 Gen 2 chip as well.
+Motorola has teased its new X40 with a new phone silhouette on Weibo and confirmed that it will feature the chipset.

-RedMagic also confirmed on Weibo that the RedMagic 8 Pro will also use the Qualcomm Snapdragon 8 Gen 2 processor.
-IQ00, another brand, has also been confirmed via the China-based social media site to feature the processor.
+RedMagic confirmed on Weibo that the RedMagic 8 Pro will also use the Qualcomm Snapdragon 8 Gen 2 processor.
+IQOO, another smartphone brand, has also confirmed via the China-based social media site that its device will feature the processor.

-Out of all the phones above, only OnePlus’ devices will come to Canada.
+Out of all the phones above, only OnePlus’ devices release in Canada, although RedMagic did confirm to MobileSyrup the 8 Pro would come to Canada.

-Samsung hasn’t said whether this phone will sport the new chipset; however, each year, its S series always launches with the latest Qualcomm processor in North America.
+Samsung hasn’t said whether its next flagship smartphone will sport Qualcomm’s new chipset; however, each year, the S series launches with the chipmaker’s latest chip.

 Source: 9to5Google